cmsc22000-project-2018/spellcheck/README_shelltest.md

 stack install shelltestrunner-1.9

+## How to run the tests
-Commands for running the batch tests shelltest cli_batch.test
+Command for running the batch tests: shelltest tests/cli_batch.test

 NOTE: If the terminal says "shelltest:not found", you may need to run the following in your terminal: export PATH=$PATH:/Users/[your user name]/.local/bin

 -----------------------------------------------------------
+## Useful flags for debugging purposes
 Some flags that make it easier to spot the differences are as follows:

 -diff only shows the differences between the expected and the actual, and ignores the parts that actually match.